phrounz/go-parano/README.md

 **Feature: struct exhaustive filling**

-The second feature is a way to check that a structure is complete.
+The second feature is a way to check that a structure is completely filled.
 ```
 //!PB_EXHAUSTIVE_FILLING
 type testType1 struct {